heartnetkung/hnk-jasmine/README.md

     - inputing number would check for http status
     - inputing regexp would check the response text with http status of 400
   - this method assume you use `koa.js`
-  - new method includes
+  - new API includes
-    - st.GET( route: string [, expect: number or regexp])
+    - st.GET*( route: string [, expect: number or regexp]): httpBody as json or text if it can't be parsed
-    - st.POST( route: string, postData: json [, expect: number or regexp])
+    - st.POST*( route: string, postData: json [, expect: number or regexp]): httpBody as json or text if it can't be parsed
-    - st.PUT( route: string, postData: json [, expect: number or regexp])
+    - st.PUT*( route: string, postData: json [, expect: number or regexp]): httpBody as json or text if it can't be parsed
-    - st.DELETE( route: string, postData: json [, expect: number or regexp])
+    - st.DELETE*( route: string, postData: json [, expect: number or regexp]): httpBody as json or text if it can't be parsed
+    - st.agent(server) : original supertest object

 # usage